Diving in Raja Ampat

 Apart from the pygmies that normally steal the show, you can also check either vibrant wall for nudibranchs of which there are several, including the delightful little yellow blob that is the Thecacera specimen (aka Pikachu).
 The passage is also home to various colours of crinoids promising a fascinating variety of clingfish, squat lobsters and crinoid shrimps.
 Other little creatures of interest include the Reindeer wrasse which can be seen slowly weaving its way around quieter patches.

 With current and nutrient-rich water, there are also larger species to be seen away from the wall in the channel such as schools of yellowfin barracuda, mobula rays and occasionally, passing squadrons of eagle rays.
 Despite all of these fascinating creatures both large and small, it is the spectacular colourful scheme that will most likely impress you and etch The Passage deep in your diving memory.

 The dive sites and surrounding area are spread over huge distances.
 There are many excellent liveaboards in the region covering large areas of sea.
 However land-lubbers may also enjoy a stay in a Raja Ampat dive resort.

 Have a look through our Frequently asked questions

 Most Indonesian liveaboards visit Raja Ampat during the months of October until the end of April, although it is possible to find a few boats running trips all the year round.
 During the months of July to mid-September, strong winds and rain can cause rough seas, causing boats to schedule other areas to visit and closing some of the dive resorts in this period.

-However, it is possible to enjoy West Papua diving all year round since several boats leave Raja Ampat and move east along the north coast of Papua into Cenderawasih Bay.
+However, it is possible to enjoy diving in West Papua all year round since several boats leave the islands of Raja Ampat and move east along the north coast of Papua into Cenderawasih Bay.
 Here you can find whale sharks at any time of the year and many of the dive sites are sheltered from rough seas.